 -Marty McFly, Back to the Future

 My first experience with learning to believe in yourself is from the 1980s hit Back to the Future.
-Marty told his father, George, he could accomplish anything if he just believed (while stuck in the past and trying to get his parents together), and later, in the future, George told Marty the same thing (where did the phrase come from if Marty told his dad in the past, who then told him in the future?).
+Marty told his father, George, he could accomplish anything if he just believed (while stuck in the past and trying to get his parents together).
+Later, in the future, George told Marty the same thing (where did the phrase come from if Marty told his dad in the past, who then told him in the future?).

 Time travel physics aside, believing in yourself will help you achieve your goals.
 So it’s time to get put aside that self-doubt and start working towards everything that you want.